python/cpython/Doc/library/htmlparser.rst

 .. class:: HTMLParser()

-   The :class:`HTMLParser` class is instantiated without arguments.
+   An :class:`.HTMLParser` instance is fed HTML data and calls handler methods when start tags, end tags, text, comments, and other markup elements are encountered.
+The user should subclass :class:`.HTMLParser` and override its methods to implement the desired behavior.

-   An :class:`HTMLParser` instance is fed HTML data and calls handler functions when tags begin and end.
-The :class:`HTMLParser` class is meant to be overridden by the user to provide a desired behavior.
+   The :class:`.HTMLParser` class is instantiated without arguments.

    Unlike the parser in :mod:`htmllib`, this parser does not check that end tags match start tags or call the end-tag handler for elements which are closed